zrmacc/MGMM/README.md

 ## Description

-The function `fit.MNMix` estimates parameters for multivariate normal mixture model.
+The function `fit.MNMix` estimates parameters for the Gaussian Mixture Model.
 The data are expected as a numeric matrix `Y`, with observations as rows.
 The number of mixture components is specified using `k`, which defaults to one.
 Initial values for the mean vectors, covariance matrices, and cluster proportions are provided using `M0`, `S0`, and `pi0`, respectively.
 If the data `Y` contain complete observations, i.e. observations with no missing elements, `fit.MNMix` will attempt to initialize the model parameters ($\mu,\Sigma,\pi$) via K-means.
 However, if the data `Y` contain no complete observations, then initial values are required for each of `M0`, `S0`, and `pi0`.
 Supplying initial values may also result in more accurate estimates when there are relatively few complete observations.
 The initial means `M0` are provided as a list of vectors, the covariances `S0` as a list of matrices, and the cluster proportions `pi0` as a numeric vector.
 Note that `M0` and `S0` are expected as lists even if the model only contains a single component `k=1`.

 The arguments `maxit`, `eps`, `report`, and `parallel` control the fitting procedure. `maxit` sets the maximum number of EM iterations to attempt.
 The default is $10^{2}$. `eps` sets the minimum acceptable improvement in the EM objective function.
 The default is $10^{-6}$.
 If `report=TRUE`, then fitting progress is displayed.
 For models with missingness and more than one mixture component `k>1`, setting `parallel=TRUE` may improve run time.
 The parallel backend must be registered beforehand.